graphile/crystal/postgraphile/website/postgraphile/enums.md

 cannot add a value to it within a transaction).
 There are other ways to add enums to PostGraphile:

-### With enum tables
+### Enum tables

-_Since 4.8.0_

 We can leverage PostgreSQL's foreign key relations to enforce that a value is contained within a small set, defined by the values in some other table.
-To use this feature, we must have a table in which to contain our enums, and we must tell PostGraphile that it is an enum table using the `@enum` [smart comment](./smart-comments/).
+To use this feature, we must have a table in which to contain our enums, and we must tell PostGraphile that it is an enum table using the `@enum` [smart tag](./smart-tag/).
 You may also include a column named 'description' to provide the description for the enum value.

-**IMPORTANT**: this is one of the few places where a smart tag and a smart comment is not equivalent, this **must** be achieved with a smart comment since smart tags have not yet loaded at this stage in introspection.

 ```sql
 create table animal_type (